Dental Fillings for Cavity: Cavity Fillings in North Carolina

 For custom-made porcelain fillings (called inlays or onlays), your dentist might need to take an impression of your tooth.
 This impression is then sent to a dental lab where the porcelain filling is crafted to fit your tooth perfectly.

-Step 6: Bite Adjustment
+Step 5: Bite Adjustment

-Once the filling has hardened, your dentist will check your bite to make sure the new filling isn’t too high or uncomfortable.
+Once the filling has hardened, your dentist in charlotte will check your bite to make sure the new filling isn’t too high or uncomfortable.
 They will place a thin piece of colored paper (often called articulating paper) in your mouth and ask you to bite down.

 The paper leaves marks on any “high spots” on the filling.
 Your dentist will then gently remove these high spots, making small adjustments until your bite feels completely natural and comfortable.
 These adjustments are crucial so the filling doesn’t interfere with your daily activities like biting and chewing.

-Step 7: Polishing and Finishing
+Step 6: Polishing and Finishing

 The final step is to polish and finish your new filling.
 Your dentist will use specialized polishing tools to make the filling smooth and glossy, just like the rest of your natural tooth.
 This quick and painless step leaves you with a beautifully restored tooth that looks and feels great!